Medical Student Opportunities

 Sub-Internship in Neurosurgery

-Our sub-interns play an active role in neurosurgical patient care activities over four weeks.
-The sub-intern spends a week on each of the following services: Endovascular, Tumor, Functional, Pediatrics, and Neurotrauma.
-The sub-intern fully integrates into the team, participating in all department activities, including daily rounds, operative cases, clinics, and weekly conferences.
-Importantly, a significant emphasis is placed on participation in operative cases throughout the sub-internship.
-The majority of cases involve patients with brain and skull base tumors, aneurysms, arteriovenous malformations, spinal disorders, epilepsy, and neurotrauma.
+Over four weeks, our sub-interns play an active role in neurosurgical patient care activities.
+The sub-intern spends a week on each of the following services: endovascular, tumor, functional, pediatrics and neurotrauma.
+The sub-intern fully integrates into the team, participating in all department activities, including daily rounds, operative cases, clinics and weekly conferences.
+Importantly, the sub-internship places a significant emphasis on participation in operative cases.
+The majority of cases involve patients with brain and skull base tumors, aneurysms, arteriovenous malformations, spinal disorders, epilepsy and neurotrauma.

-Visiting medical students interested in gaining exposure to neurosurgery at the University of Maryland program are encouraged to apply via the AAMC's Visiting Students Learning Opportunities (VSLO) portal beginning in March.
-The sub-internship can be found by searching for the course number, NSUR 548.
+Visiting medical students interested in gaining exposure to neurosurgery at the University of Maryland program are encouraged to apply via the AAMC's Visiting Students Learning Opportunities (VSLO) portal beginning March 15.
+You can find the sub-internship by searching for course number NSUR 548.

 Research Opportunities

-Annually, the Department of Neurosurgery offers the University of Maryland Dr. Charles Bagley Jr. Neurosurgery Research Fellowship for a US medical student or medical graduate.
+Annually, the Department of Neurosurgery offers the University of Maryland Dr. Charles Bagley Jr. Neurosurgery Research Fellowship to a U.S. medical student or medical graduate.
 The fellowship honors the memory of Dr. Charles Bagley Jr., the founder of the neurosurgery service at the University of Maryland.
-Having trained with Dr. Harvey Cushing, Dr. Bagley promoted research and scholarship for the improvement of neurosurgical patient care.
+Dr. Bagley, having trained with Dr. Harvey Cushing, promoted research and scholarship for the improvement of neurosurgical patient care.